plone/plone.formwidget.multifile/README.txt

 Limitations
 -----------

-Some browsers do not support uploading multiple files using HTML.
+We do not yet support ordering.
+There is no fallback for non-html5, non-javascript browsers.
+They will only be able to upload 1 file at a time.